Main/Forest Pedestrian Safety

-As local residents, we would like to see a change to the existing design of intersections at Main Street & Forest Avenue and Main Street & Michigan Avenue in the Third Ward to prioritize protecting pedestrians and cyclists and deter unsafe driving, especially near Lincoln School.
+A group of residents who live near Lincoln School are advocating for a change to the existing design of intersections at Main Street & Forest Avenue and Main Street & Michigan Avenue in the Third Ward to prioritize protecting pedestrians and cyclists and deter unsafe driving.

 Current best practices for pedestrian and traffic calming infrastructure include: